blockchainsllc/in3-docs/docs/api-c.md

 json_ctx_t* parse_binary(bytes_t *data);
 ```

-parses the data and returns the context with the token, which needs to be freed after usage!
+Parses the data and returns the context with the token, which needs to be freed after usage!

 arguments:
 ```eval_rst